Volta–Niger languages

 The Volta–Niger family of languages, also known as West Benue–Congo or East Kwa, is one of the branches of the Niger–Congo language family, with perhaps 70 million speakers.
 Among these are the most important languages of southern Nigeria, Benin, Togo, and southeast Ghana: Yoruba, Igbo, Bini, and Gbe.

-These languages have variously been placed within the Kwa or Benue–Congo families, but Williamson & Blench (2000) separate them from both.
-The boundaries between the various branches of Volta–Niger are rather vague, suggesting diversification of a dialect continuum rather than a clear split of families, which suggest a close origin.
+These languages have variously been placed within the Kwa or Benue–Congo families or, starting in the 1970s, combined with them altogether.
+Williamson & Blench (2000) separate the languages here called Volta-Niger from the others.
+Güldemann (2018) fails to see clear criteria for dividing the languages into two or three families and maintains the broad grouping and name of Benue-Kwa for all them.

 Branches

 The constituent groups of the Volta–Niger family, along with the most important languages in terms of number of speakers, are as follows (with number of languages for each branch in parentheses):